 An important aspect of the library is the access it provides to resources, services and facilities shared by the Higher Education Library Information Network (HELIN), a southern New England consortium of academic libraries.

 Library collections and services at the Harborside Campus are located in The Friedman Center at 321 Harborside Blvd., and primarily support the curricula of the College of Culinary Arts, with resources also available for graduate studies in business and education.
-Like its Downcity Campus counterpart, this facility provides access to research databases, computer workstations, group study rooms and wireless internet connectivity, as well as numerous books, periodicals and AV resources.
+Like its Downcity Campus counterpart, this facility provides access to research databases, computer workstations, group study rooms with LED monitors, and wireless internet connectivity, as well as numerous books, periodicals and AV resources.
 In addition, the library holds an important collection of restaurant menus from around the world.
 Many of these menus are now available online in the JWU Scholars Archive, an open-access digital repository of faculty publications, student scholarship and image files unique to the university.

 As an extension of JWU Library, the Culinary Arts Museum on the Harborside Campus, stores and exhibits hundreds of historic artifacts associated with the fields of culinary arts, food studies and hospitality.
 Through its online catalog, students and researchers can access digitized images of museum collection objects and identify book, journal and artifact holdings.
-The museum also offers ample seating and bookable study rooms for student use, with WIFI connectivity throughout.
+The museum also offers ample seating and bookable presentation space for student use, with WIFI connectivity throughout.

-Visit the Providence Campus library webpage for links to online resources, user guides, contact information and hours of operation.
+Visit the Providence Campus library web page for links to online resources, user guides, contact information and hours of operation.